aldrinzigmundv/librum/README.md

 ## Features
 * Free and open-source, no tracking or whatsover
-* Three random Bible verses as soon as you launch the app
+* A random Bible verse as soon as you launch the app
-* Verses organized into different topics so you can easily find what you're looking for
+* Verses organized into different categories so you can easily find what you're looking for
 * Easy tap to copy so you can easily share Bible verses to social media